-The attached policy has been developed to incorporate all aspects of DFG decision making.
-Some sections of the proposed policy are directly taken from the legislation and cannot be changed, whereas others are around interpretation, guidance and best practice.
-This amendment also incorporates the recommendations made within the latest DFG Audit report.

-The policy includes some innovative use of the capital funding from Central Government which is accepted as good practice and also ensures that the maximum number of vulnerable people receive adaptations which is recognised as contributing to less higher cost interventions in the longer term by Health and Social Care.
+- The attached policy has been developed to incorporate all aspects of Disabled Facilities Grant (DFG) decision making.
+Some sections of the proposed policy are directly taken from the legislation and cannot be changed, whereas others are based on guidance and best practice. - 2.
+The policy includes some innovative use of the capital funding from Central Government which is accepted as good practice and also ensures that the maximum number of vulnerable people receive adaptations which is recognised as contributing towards lowering cost interventions in the longer term by Health and Social Care. - 3.
+The policy includes the following changes: